 The IB program is a rigorous pre-university course of study leading to internationally standardized tests.
 The program's comprehensive two-year curriculum allows its' graduates to fulfill requirements of many different nations' educational systems.
 Students completing IB courses and exams from six areas: 1) Language A1; 2) Language A2; 3) Individual and Societies; 4) Experimental Sciences; 5) Mathematics; and 6) Arts and Electives.
 IB diploma candidates must demonstrate their mastery of course work by passing a battery of comprehensive written, and in some cases oral, examinations in the six subject groups.
-In addition, IB candidates are required to take the course, "Theory of Knowledge," complete 150 hours of community service projects and extra-curricular activities, and to write an extended essay.
+In addition, IB candidates are required to take the course, "Theory of Knowledge," complete 150 hours of community service projects and extra curricular activities a series of Community, Action, and Service (CAS) experiences, and to write an extended essay.
 Students in schools enrolled in IB courses do not have to pay to take the exams.